-Coming up shortly is the new “Crochet for the Kitchen Series”.
-If you have been following along with my crochet tutorials and ideas over the past 8 years, you will know I haven’t got into cotton much.
-There’s some reasons for that or should I say excuses.
+Coming up shortly is the new "Crochet for the Kitchen Series".
+If you have been following along with my crochet tutorials and ideas over the past 8 years, you will know I haven't got into cotton much.
+There are some reasons for that or should I say excuses.

 - Cotton doesn't stretch yarn wise.
 If you are going to do loose stitching, the project may stretch as a result of the stitching but it is not the yarn stretching itself.